Discover more from Tech World With Milan Newsletter

 Take a short break.
 When the timer goes off, take a short break for 5 minutes.
 Use this time to stretch, grab a snack, or do something else that is not work-related.

 Repeat.
 After the break, set the timer for another 25 minutes and continue working on the task.
-Repeat this cycle until you have completed four 25-minute intervals, then take a more extended break of 15-30 minutes.
+Repeat this cycle until you have completed four 25-minute intervals, then take a longer break of 15-30 minutes.

 We can also use some tools to help us here, such as Mariana Timer or Pomello.